horeaporutiu/blockchainWorshop/README.md

 9. Export the business network as a .bna (business network archive) file.
 10. Deploy .bna file to IBM Blockchain Starter Plan.

+## Prerequisite
+Go to https://composer-playground.mybluemix.net in your browser.
+1. Click on `Deploy a new business network`
+2. For business network name, type in `coffeetracker`
+3. For network admin card, type in `admin@coffeetracker`
+4. Under template, select `empty-business-network`
+5. On the right-hand-side, click `deploy`
+6. This should take you to a page showing you your business networks.
+Under the coffeetracker network, click `connect now`.

+## Modeling language - .cto file
+The Hyperledger Composer modeling language is an object-oriented language that is used to define the model of a business network.
+The .cto file (or the model file) is composed of the following elements:
+1. A single namespace
+2. Resource definitions - assets, transactions, participants, and events.

+After clicking `connect now`, you should be taken to your editor.
+On the left-hand side, you will see a `model file`.
+The first thing we need to do is change our namespace.
+Let's type in